 A – Writing is all about discipline.
 It is intense, hard work and one has to find the time.
 Because I started while I was working for consulting firms, I was traveling a lot.
 The firms who employed me dealt with very sensitive customer data so I was not able to work on airplanes.
 So, I started writing on airplanes and in hotel rooms on business trips and on weekends when I get up early in the a.m. and write for a few hours.
 It is not the ideal situation, but works for me.

-Now that I am retired, I try to write every day.
-It’s a pipe dream, but I probably average about four days a week on a book.
-The rest of the time I allocate to my writing career is spent on publicity, writing a blog, updating my web site, and other non-writing tasks.
+Now that I am retired, I try to write or edit four to five hours every day in the morning.
+I get up around six and depending on the season, either write for a few hours and then work out or vice versa.
+The rest of the time I allocate to my writing career is spent on publicity, writing a blog, updating my web site, and other non-writing and marketing tasks.

 Q – What process do you follow to create a book?